ONLYOFFICE/DocSpace/README.md

 - Docker: version 25.2.0 or later
 - Docker Compose: version 2.28.0 or later

-## Simple Build and Running Test Example in Docker
+## Simple Building and Running Test Example in Docker

 > **Note:** DO NOT USE THIS VERSION IN PRODUCTION ENVIRONMENTS.
 > The following instructions create a **development/testing environment**
 > not suitable for production use.
 For production deployment, see:
 > [Production Version of ONLYOFFICE DocSpace](https://github.com/ONLYOFFICE/DocSpace-buildtools/tree/master/install/OneClickInstall)

-1. Clone DocSpace repository with submodules:
+1. Clone the DocSpace repository with submodules:

 ```bash
 git clone --recurse-submodules https://github.com/ONLYOFFICE/DocSpace && \